 - brown sugar

-In a skillet over medium heat, toast the mung beans until they turn brown and produce a nutty fragrance, about 2-3 minutes:
+In a skillet over medium heat, toast the mung beans until they turn brown and produce a nutty flavor, about 2-3 minutes:

 Transfer the toasted mung beans to a baking sheet and crack them open using a rolling pin or a cast-iron pan: